mehulagg/gitlab/doc/development/sql.md

 To be able to use this method, make sure the model you want to use this on inherits from `ApplicationRecord`.

+## Monitoring SQL queries in production

+GitLab team members can monitor slow or canceled queries on GitLab.com via the PostgreSQL logs, which are indexed in Elasticsearch and searchable via Kibana.
+See [the runbook](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/patroni/pg_collect_query_data.md#searching-postgresql-logs-with-kibanaelasticsearch) for more details.